sammyd/iOS8-day-by-day-book/manuscript/19-core-image-kernels.md

 CoreImage is great - and often overlooked.
 This new functionality offers an immense amount of power - and is a really easy way to utilize the graphics hardware on mobile devices.
-However, before attempting to craft your own kernels , make sure that you've taken a look through the list of 115 off-the-shelf options.
+However, before attempting to craft your own kernels, make sure that you've taken a look through the list of 115 off-the-shelf options.
 Loads of the common image processing requirements are either already in there or can be created by forming a pipeline of them.